Retention election: Missouri Plan

 Growing distaste of politics and corruption affecting the gubernatorial appointments of judges brought about the reform when selecting judges.
 In 1940, the state of Missouri adopted the Missouri Plan, which contained a judicial retention process similar to that of California.
 This plan which is also known as the merit system, was proposed by Albert M. Kales, co-founder of the American Judicature Society.

 Under the Missouri Plan, judges were to be nominated by a council of lawyers and laypersons.
 A list of candidates would then go to the governor, who would choose a candidate.
 It was noted that the Missouri Plan needed a form of public accountability so it was decided that, after an election cycle had passed, the judicial candidate would be subject to periodic, public retention elections.

 Usage

 Japan

-The Constitution of Japan, drafted by the U.S. authorities during the occupation of Japan following World War II, effected a similar arrangement for justices of the Supreme Court of Japan.
+The Constitution of Japan, drafted by the U.S. authorities during the occupation of Japan following World War II, effected an arrangement for justices of the Supreme Court of Japan.